mathieu-valade/RiskOfRain2API/README.md

 Risk Of Rain 2 is a video game first available in late March 2019.
 It is a third-person shooter roguelike game.
 You can control a character, buy items and play through different levels.

+## Disclaimer

+This project was made for a school assigment.
+The project is not hosted anymore on heroku.
+Furthermore the project was originally hosted on GitLab to use the CI/CD.
+You can check it at the following link : https://gitlab.com/MathieuSoSlow/RiskOfRain2API

 ## Introduction

 RiskOfRain2 API aims to give access to a structured version of the data found on the website: https://riskofrain.fandom.com/wiki/Risk_of_Rain_2.